International Student Study Options

 We have about 500 online courses available in the fall and spring semesters.

 Some courses have live meeting times in a virtual classroom each week.
 Others offer more flexibility, allowing you to watch weekly lecture videos or access course materials at your convenience.
 All classes have scheduled assignments each week.

 No application is required to take a course; you simply register.
 However, English proficiency is required.

 If you are interested in earning a Harvard credential in a specialized area, we offer more than 30 graduate certificates in fields like management, technology, and sustainability.
-Certificates include between three and five courses, and many can be completed online.
+Certificates include between three and five courses, and most can be completed online.
 Explore graduate certificates

 The Harvard on-campus experience is a key aspect of our degree programs.
 You attend classes on campus at Harvard Summer School (see visa information below), engage with faculty and fellow students in person, and use campus libraries and other resources to enrich your academic experience.